barryvanveen/ab-runner/README.md

 - `iteration*.out` files contain the `ab` output (that is normally outputted in the terminal)
 - `combined.dat` contains all combined measurements
 - `combined.stats` contain some statistics collected from the combined measurements
-- `test.png` contains a plot with which you can visually inspect the response times of the individual runs and everything combined
+- `measure.png` contains a plot with which you can visually inspect the response times of the individual runs and everything combined
-- `test.p` is the Gnuplot script used to create above plot
+- `measure.p` is the Gnuplot script used to create above plot

 ## Compare

-Compare any number of tests you performed before.
+Compare any number of measurements you took before.
 The result will be a combined boxplot.

-For each run you want to incorporate into the comparison, provide the `combined.dat` datafile (or another `ab` gnuplot output file) and an appropriate label.
+For each measurement you want to incorporate into the comparison, provide the `combined.dat` datafile (or another `ab` gnuplot output file) and an appropriate label.

 ```shell
 ./abrunner.js compare -i results/foo/combined.dat results/bar/combined.dat -l "Foo" "Bar" -o results/comparison